Reviewing FlexShopper (FPAY) and Its Rivals

 |2.45

-FlexShopper presently has a consensus target price of $4.17, indicating a potential upside of 69.38%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 6.72%.
-Given FlexShopper’s stronger consensus rating and higher probable upside, equities analysts clearly believe FlexShopper is more favorable than its rivals.
+FlexShopper presently has a consensus target price of $4.17, suggesting a potential upside of 62.13%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 4.94%.
+Given FlexShopper’s stronger consensus rating and higher possible upside, analysts plainly believe FlexShopper is more favorable than its peers.

+This table compares FlexShopper and its peers’ net margins, return on equity and return on assets.

 FlexShopper Company Profile